Cree syllabics: Cree numerals

-The zero is represented as a eight pointed star.
+The zero is represented as an eight pointed star.

 Modern usage

 Though used for manuscripts, letters, and personal records since the 19th century, the need for special type long restricted printed syllabics to missionary publications.
 However, with the development of syllabic typewriters and, later, word processors, control of the script passed to native speakers, and it is now used for schoolbooks, periodicals, and official documents.